-Share repurchases.
+• Share repurchases.
 We may buy back shares (and subsequently cancel them) from time to time as part of our capital strategy.
 In July 2014, we announced a plan to repurchase up to \$1.0 billion of our common shares by the end of 2015.
-As of March 31, 2015, we repurchased 18.4 million common shares for a cost of \$0.7 billion under this buyback plan.
+We completed these repurchases in the second quarter of 2015.